rdswift/picard-docs-rtd-test/variables/tags_advanced.rst

 .. index::
    single: tags; advanced

-You can make additional tags available by enabling the :ref:`Advanced Relationships <advanced_relationships>` and the :ref:`Use genres from MusicBrainz <genre_settings>` settings in Picard.
+You can make additional tags available by enabling the "Advanced Relationships" and the "Use genres from MusicBrainz" settings in Picard.

 .. note::